laget-se/laget.Sqids/README.md

     }
 }
 ```
-Where 'xx' is a 2 character version code and 'yyyy' is the alphabet (of unlimited size but must be larger than 5) used by that version
+Where 'xx' is a 2 character version code and 'yyyy' is the alphabet (of unlimited size but must be larger than 5) used by that version.

+> **Warning**
+> Sqids needs an alphabet that contains at least 5 unique characters.

 ## Usage
 > **Note**